 And they who reject Our communications are deaf and dumb, in utter darkness; whom Allah pleases He causes to err and whom He pleases He puts on the right way.

 Here it is.
 Can you understand the above statement?
-Do you need to know, for example, an inference that by “darkness” is meant “being non-Muslim” by which is meant “being a member of the community of people defining themselves as Muslim under the following terms:…etc”???
+Do you need to know, for example, an inference that by “darkness” is meant “being non-Muslim” by which is meant “not being a member of the community of people defining themselves as Muslim under the following terms…etc”???
 Afa la taaqiloon?
 Which means “Will you not use your minds?!”

 And even more to the point, from Surat al-Qamar (54:17):